 Recommended for non-Art majors.
-Recommended but not required
+Recommended but not required for Art majors.

-Furthers the understanding and appreciation of the visual arts.
+In this course, students will understand and appreciate the visual arts.
 Works of art may be presented through field trips to museums and galleries.

 105 History of Asian Art (3) UC:CSU